-Role of EYFS Staff and Key Worker
+Role of EUTS Staff and Key Person

+The class teacher is the named key person for each child in the Reception class.
 Their role is to help ensure that every child's care is tailored to meet their individual needs and to help the child become familiar with the setting, offer a settled relationship for the child and build a relationship with their parents.
 All adults within the EYFS classroom actively seek to form positive respectful relationships with the children in their care.
 The formation of healthy relationships between adults and children is essential in enabling children's well-being now and their future successes.
 There are rare occasions when significant adults cannot be in the class and we aim to be consistent in who covers these absences.
 There is a maximum intake of 20 Reception children although the Local Authority can admit more children as they see appropriate via the appeals system.